distillpub/post--multimodal/src/paper.md

 <h3 id="the-stroop-effect">
-The Stroop Effect (? or something [TODO])
+Comparison with the Stroop Effect
 </h3>

-The model’s response to these adversarial images is reminiscent of the Stroop effect [].
+The model’s response to these adversarial images is reminiscent of the Stroop effect <d-cite bibtex-key="stroop1935studies" />.
 Just as our models make errors when adversarial text is added to images, humans are slower and more error prone when images have incongruent labels.

 A classic demonstration of the Stroop effect is that recognizing a 'mislabeled' color (eg. <span style={{color: "blue", opacity: "0.8"}}>green</span>, <span style={{color: "red", opacity: "0.8"}}>blue</span>, <span style={{color: "green", opacity: "0.8"}}>red</span>) is harder than normal.
 To compare CLIP’s behavior to these human experiments, we had CLIP classify these stimuli by color, using its zero-shot classification.
 Unlike humans, CLIP can’t slow down to compensate for the harder task.
 It takes the same amount of time for the incongruent stimuli and has a very high error rate: